seanchas116/amulet/README.md

 `Amulet::RangeExtension` is a template class that inherits the given container class (which must have `begin()` and `end()` methods) and adds a set of convenient methods for container manipulation to the original class.

-All methods provided by RangeExtension is immutable (const).
+All methods provided by RangeExtension is immutable (const) and most of the returned containers are lazily evaluated.

 ### Some Examples